 Emperor Virgo takes great pride in the standard of cuisine served to its guests.
 The dining experience typically begins with a light lunch on the day of arrival.
 Each day, the kitchen prepares a light pre-breakfast, a cooked breakfast, lunch, and dinner.
 Meals are served buffet-style in the liveaboard's air-conditioned indoor dining area, and you can expect a range of international dishes alongside local Maldivian specialities.

 Your dining times depend on the daily diving programme, taking into account both the number of dives and the time needed to transfer to different sites.
-Dinner is usually at 7 pm most evenings, but held off slightly on days with 4 scheduled dives, served around 8 pm after everyone's finished the last dive.
+Dinner is at 7 pm most evenings, after everyone's finished the last dive.

 - Complimentary refreshments include snacks, bread and toast, fresh fruit, drinking water, and tea and coffee are available free of charge.